Biggest-Bee/CodePen/README.md

-# CodePen
+# CodePen V1.4
 Copy the link in the file "CodePen" and search it up!
+New update: You can know use all quotes in the simulator, but make sure to use straight quotes in the real game!